What Do Seventh-day Adventists Believe About Unity in Christ?

-What does “One in Christ Jesus” mean?
+What does “one in Christ Jesus” mean?

-And that can only be accomplished through a team of like-minded believers using their own specific skills, talents, experiences, and cultures to spread the Gospel to the whole world.
+But this doesn’t mean we become robots or clones of one another.
+It means we’ve joined a team of like-minded believers who are using their skills, talents, experiences, and cultures to spread the gospel to the whole world.

 What about divisions that arise among Christian groups?